ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 </p>

 ## Coding Using Git in a Container
->Note: This section requires having git installed on your device.
-If you didn't install it before, follow the instructions for installing git under [Creating a container using Dockerfiles stored in a GitHub Repository](#creating-a-container-using-dockerfiles-stored-in-a-github-repository)
 1. In order to code using Git, you will first need a GitHub account.
 If you don't have a GitHub account already, visit the GitHub [website](https://github.com/) and create an account.
 2. Now that you have a GitHub account, you need to create a repository.
 Click on your profile icon in the top-right of the screen, and click on "Your Repositories"